-Mazurek is in his eighth season with the Golden Griffins coaching staff and his fifth year as an assistant coach after spending three seasons as a volunteer assistant coach.
+Mazurek is in his ninth season with the Golden Griffins coaching staff and his sixth year as an assistant coach after spending three seasons as a volunteer assistant coach.
 He is the longest-tenured assistant coach in the Metro Atlantic Athletic Conference.

-Mazurek has served as the program’s hitting instructor during the past five years, as Canisius has posted a team batting average of .301 during that timeframe.
-The Griffs ranked 19th in the country during the 2013 season with a .306 batting average and hit .330 as a team in 2010.
-Canisius has led the conference in home runs three times in those five years, including a total of 90 home runs from 2009 when Canisius was 19th in the country.
-The Griffs have had at least 80 stolen bases in each of the last four seasons, ranking 19th in the country during the 2013 season.
-Canisius has ranked in the top 35 nationally in hit by pitch in four of the last five years, leading the country with 125 HBP in 2013.
-Canisius also has averaged 7.1 runs per game since 2009, ranking in the top two of the conference each season.
+Mazurek has served as the program’s hitting instructor during the past six years, as Canisius has posted a team batting average of .299 during that timeframe.
+The Griffs ranked 19th in the country during the 2013 season with a .299 batting average and hit .330 as a team in 2010.
+Canisius has led the conference in home runs four times in those six years, including a total of 90 home runs from 2009 when Canisius was 19th in the country.
+The Griffs have had at least 80 stolen bases in four of the last five seasons, ranking 19th in the country during the 2013 season.

-Mazurek has been a member of the coaching staff that has seen nine players drafted in the last six years, including four hitters (Sean Jamieson, Steve McQuail, Kevin Mailloux and Kevin Mahoney).
+Mazurek has been a member of the coaching staff that has seen12 players drafted in the last six years, including six hitters (Conor Panas, Brett Siddall, Sean Jamieson, Steve McQuail, Kevin Mailloux and Kevin Mahoney).
 Most recently, Panas was named the MAAC Male-Student Athlete of the Year, MAAC Tournament MVP and earned All-American honors twice in his career.
 Likewise Siddall finished his career strong, posting career-numbers in homeruns his junior season, tallying 12, and was named MAAC player of the year in 2015.
 Jamieson, the 2011 MAAC Male Athlete of the Year who hit .350 with 13 home runs and 51 RBI as a shortstop, was selected in the 17th round of the 2011 MLB Draft, the highest selection by a Golden Griffin since 1994.
 McQuail, an ABCA All-America selection who hit .397 with 20 home runs and 81 RBI in 2010, was chosen in the 30th round of the 2010 MLB Draft by the Toronto Blue Jays and was the first Canisius junior selected in the MLB Draft since 1994.